BlueBrain/NeuroM/doc/source/morph_stats.rst

 List of features format (starting version 3.2.0)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The kwargs format was extended to allow the listing of the same feature multiple times with different kwargs.
+The kwargs entry was converted into a list to allow running the same feature with different arguments.
 The ``partition_asymmetry`` feature in the example above can be specified multiple times with different arguments as follows:

 .. code-block:: yaml

     neurite:
-    - - partion_asymmetry:
+      partition_asymmetry:
+        kwargs:
-      - kwargs:
+        - method: petilla
-          variant: 'length'
+          variant: length
-          method: 'petilla'
+        - method: uylings
+          variant: branch-order
         modes:
         - max
         - sum
-    - - partion_asymmetry:
-      - kwargs:
-          variant: 'branch-order'
-          method: 'uylings'
-        modes:
-          - min
-          - sum

-To allow differentiation between the features multiples, the keys and values of the kwargs are appended at the end of the feature name:
+To allow differentiation between the feature multiples, the keys and values of the kwargs are appended at the end of the feature name:

 .. code-block::